IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 The script is a variation of the old installer from DVN 3.x that calls another script that runs ``asadmin`` commands.
 A serious advantage of this approach is that you should now be able to safely run the installer on an already configured system.

 All the future changes to the configuration that are Glassfish-specific and can be done through ``asadmin`` should now go into ``scripts/install/glassfish-setup.sh``.

+FIXME: Add a "dev" mode to the installer to allow REST Assured tests to be run.
+For now, refer to the steps in the :doc:`testing` section.

 Troubleshooting
 ---------------